 We want all women and girls, both collectively and individually, to have equal power and agency in decision making at all levels

-We want the elimination of violence and discrimination based on gender and sexuality
+We want the elimination of violence and discrimination based on gender

 Despite some notable progress towards addressing gender disparities across the globe since the 1970s, inequalities continue to persist, violating basic human rights and perpetuating poverty and inequity.